libwww-perl/WWW-Mechanize/SECURITY.md

 Security vulnerabilities can be reported to the current WWW::Mechanize maintainers by using GitHub's **Report a vulnerability** submission form.
-On the repository's main page, select **Security** tab and then click on the button *Report a vulnerabity*.
+On the repository's main page, select **Security** tab and then click on the button *Report a vulnerability*.
 Direct link: https://github.com/libwww-perl/WWW-Mechanize/security/advisories/new

 Please include as many details as possible, including code samples